 However, as things become more popular with punters (or players), they also attract the attention of scammers.
-A general increase in internet usage has spurred a dramatic increase in the value of all types of cybercrime - up 300 percent.
+A general increase in internet usage has spurred dramatic growth in the value of all types of cybercrime - up 300 percent.

-It’s a multi-billion dollar industry that is driving more and more business owners to protect themselves with online fraud prevention.
+It’s a multi-billion dollar industry driving more business owners to protect themselves with online fraud prevention.

-For gambling websites, that means it’s more important than ever to protect both your business and your customers from the effects of online gambling fraud.
+For gambling websites, that means it’s more important than ever to protect your business and customers from the effects of online gambling fraud.